wangziqi2013/wangziqi2013.github.io/_posts/2020-05-24-decoupled-sector-caches.markdown

 the workload accesses K distinc locations on the address space where T < K < B, regular caches can always perform better than a sector cache due to less misses.
 This observation is also confirmed in the paper with real world workloads.

-The issue with sector caches is that a single tag maps a relative large space in the address space.
+The issue with sector caches is that a single tag maps a relative large area in the address space.
 If an access falls out of the mapped range of the tag, it will be a miss to the tag, regardless of how large the mapped area is.
 One of the most straightforward additions is to allow several tags share a data block.
-Instead of always
+Instead of always map a linear region on the address space, we now allow mapping several non-overlapping regions within the same block.
+The difference between a decoupled sector cache and a regular sector cache is that these mapped regions may "interleave" with each other, i.e. blocks on different offsets may be using different base address tags.

+To help finding which sectors in the block belong to which tags, each sector now is equipped with two extra fields.
+The first is the normal "valid" field, which is moved from the tag, since now there are multiple tags, and having each of them saving a separate "valid" bit causes unnecessary redundancy.
+If the valid field is off for sector on offset i, the sector is not mapped by any of the tag.
+If the valid field is on, then the sector is mapped, but the base address is still unknown.